How Clearview AI abuses our data

 How to opt out of Clearview AI

-First things first: As a citizen of Europe or California, privacy laws such as the GDPR or the CCPA enable you to demand from Clearview AI to delete your data.
+First things first: As a citizen of Europe, Canada or California, privacy laws such as the GDPR or the CCPA enable you to demand from Clearview AI to delete your data.

-We call on every citizen of Europe and California to force Clearview to delete their data.
+We call on every citizen of Europe, Canada and California to force Clearview to delete their data.
 Here's how to opt out.

 While Clearview claims that it only collects publicly available pictures, the scandal is that no one has opted in to this usage of their pictures when uploading them.
 But that's not all: Pictures are also scraped if someone else uploaded your picture without asking for your consent.

 The real scandal here is that governments let Clearview continue to operate.
 That individuals must refuse "their consent" despite the fact that no one ever gave consent to this abuse.
-Even worse: Only people in the European Union, the UK, Switzerland and California, US, get a chance to "refuse consent" and opt out of Clearview tracking because of privacy protection laws.
+Even worse: Only people in the European Union, the UK, Switzerland, Canada and California get a chance to "refuse consent" and opt out of Clearview tracking because of privacy protection laws.

 Everybody else doesn't even get the chance to opt out.